JimmyLamothe/autofront/README.md

 You can now run your functions and scripts from any browser connected to your local network.

 Please consult the [Autofront wiki](https://github.com/JimmyLamothe/autofront/wiki/Creating-routes) for more detailed information on creating routes to functions and scripts.

+## Contributing

+Autofront is open to outside contributors.
+As it's currently in alpha, the process is still very much to be determined.

+## Credits

+Autofront was designed by Jean-Michel Laprise.